Dual-core, multi-protocol wireless / bluetooth STM32WB microcontrollers

-The STM32WB platform is an evolution of the well‐known market-leading STM32L4 ultra‑low‑power series of MCUs.
-It provides the same digital and analog peripherals suitable for applications requiring extended battery life and complex functionalities.
+Developed with the same technology as our ultra-low-power STM32L4 microcontrollers, the STM32WB series provides the same digital and analog peripherals suitable for applications requiring extended battery life and complex functionalities.

-STM32WB proposes a variety of communication assets, a practical crystal-less USB2.0 FS interface, audio support, an LCD driver, up to 72 GPIOs, an integrated SMPS for power consumption optimization, and multiple low-power modes to maximize battery life.
+The STM32WB55 series includes a wide variety of communication features including a practical crystal-less USB 2.0 FS interface, audio support, an LCD driver, touch sensing, up to 72 GPIOs, an integrated SMPS for power consumption optimization, and multiple low-power modes to maximize battery life.